House of Hohenzollern: Swabian branch

 The cadet Swabian branch of the House of Hohenzollern was founded by Frederick IV, Count of Zollern.
 The family ruled three territories with seats at, respectively, Hechingen, Sigmaringen and Haigerloch.
 The counts were elevated to princes in 1623.
-The Swabian branch of the Hohenzollerns is Roman Catholic.
+The Swabian branch of the Hohenzollerns is Catholic.

 Affected by economic problems and internal feuds, the Hohenzollern counts from the 14th century onwards came under pressure by their neighbors, the Counts of Württemberg and the cities of the Swabian League, whose troops besieged and finally destroyed Hohenzollern Castle in 1423.
 Nevertheless, the Hohenzollerns retained their estates, backed by their Brandenburg cousins and the Imperial House of Habsburg.
 In 1535, Count Charles I of Hohenzollern (1512–1576) received the counties of Sigmaringen and Veringen as Imperial fiefs.

 In 1576, when Charles I, Count of Hohenzollern died, his county was divided to form the three Swabian branches.
 Eitel Frederick IV took Hohenzollern with the title of Hohenzollern-Hechingen, Karl II took Sigmaringen and Veringen, and Christopher got Haigerloch.
 Christopher's family died out in 1634.